top of page

 295248959_414522614052735_2682039366050734640_n.jpg

-Fellows will live and work in Mpunde Village, located in the heart of Eastern Uganda, in Buyende District, an area without paved roads, running water, or electricity infrastructure.
+Fellows will live and work in Mpunde Village, located in the heart of Eastern Uganda, in Buyende District, an area with limited paved roads, running water, or electricity infrastructure.
 This is an opportunity for motivated, passionate, high-achieving students to develop hands-on experience in global health, epidemiology and public health research.

 As with all ETH projects, equity is a core value of the Global Health Experiential Fellowship.
 Americans and Ugandans working alongside one another fosters an environment of multicultural collaboration and builds a strong foundation for students from all backgrounds to become future leaders in global health.